 NA: I think of films in a theatrical space with people, and that’s how I position from where I work.
 In this moment, our relationship to technology has accelerated.
 Perhaps for most of us, we’re dependent on Zoom or video technology to talk to our family, or to work or do school remotely, or order groceries to stay safe.
 I think most people’s relationship to technology has shifted through the pandemic.
 On the one hand, we’re very grateful that we have the technology we have and, at the same time, I think we’re aware of what it doesn’t give us.
 Many people say they just want to hug somebody or work in the same room as somebody.
 Doing our work through Zooms and relating with our friends and relatives through video is not the same, so we’ve become very aware of the limitation even though we’re grateful that we have it.
 It’s important to ask what the consequences are of this long term.
 What’s this going to do to kids who only know their grandparents through a computer?
 My hope is that the film acts as an open canvas that allows space for contemplation.
 It is intended to allow the viewers to insert their own narratives, give them space, and time to reflect.

-Users premiered at the 2021 Sundance Film Festival.
+Users premiered at the 2021 Sundance Film Festival and has its Canadian premiere at Hot Docs.